stengard/Knowit-Wild-West/README.md

 # Knowit Wild West

-This demo was made for HoloLense using Unity and [HoloToolkit-Unity](https://github.com/Microsoft/HoloToolkit-Unity "HoloToolkit-Unity").
+This demo was made for HoloLens using Unity and [HoloToolkit-Unity](https://github.com/Microsoft/HoloToolkit-Unity "HoloToolkit-Unity").
 It is a demo using spatial mapping to place objects in the world, spatial audio and hand gestures and voice commands to interact with the objects.

-The theme is
+The application was made for a exhibition to show of HoloLens and some of it's capabilities.
+The was 'Wild West', hence the cowboys and rattle snakes.
+The app was mad quite simple so people would be able to interact with it quickly.

 ## Getting Started
 First, download the repo.